 - Timeline: Give it at least 14 days before drawing conclusions

-The operators who test systematically don't just get better ads — they build an understanding of what their market actually responds to.
+The operators who test systematically get better ads and, more important, build an understanding of what their market actually responds to.
 That compounds over every campaign you run after.